Sigma 35mm f/2 DG DN prime lens review: A solid performer

 The barrel extends roughly 2.5 inches.
 Stan Horaczek

-A large focus switch dominates the side of the barrel, making it easy to switch between auto and manual focusing.
+A large focus switch dominates the side of the barrel, making it easy to switch between and manual focusing.
 Its stiff motion works in its favor because it makes it less likely that you’ll accidentally switch to manual, which I seem to do at least once every shoot.

 Both the aperture and focus rings sport extra-chunky ridges that make them extremely easy to grip.
 They almost give off a cinema lens vibe as if they’re meant for a follow focus.
 The weather sealing includes some coverage around the lens mount area, but not as much around the rest of the body.